akshaynexus/pigeoncoin-dash/doc/init.md

 Copy pigeond.init to /etc/init.d/pigeond.
 Test by running `service pigeond start`.

-Using this script, you can adjust the path and flags to the pigeond program by setting the DASHD and FLAGS environment variables in the file /etc/sysconfig/pigeond.
+Using this script, you can adjust the path and flags to the pigeond program by setting the PGND and FLAGS environment variables in the file /etc/sysconfig/pigeond.
 You can also use the DAEMONOPTS environment variable here.

 ### Mac OS X